Democracy Now!

-Democracy Now! is an hour-long American left-wing TV, radio, and Internet news program hosted by journalists Amy Goodman (who also acts as the show's executive producer), Juan González, and Nermeen Shaikh.
+Democracy Now! is an hour-long American TV, radio, and Internet news program based in Manhattan and hosted by journalists Amy Goodman (who also acts as the show's executive producer), Juan González, and Nermeen Shaikh.
 The show, which airs live each weekday at 8 a.m.
 Eastern Time, is broadcast on the Internet and via more than 1,400 radio and television stations worldwide.

-The program combines news reporting, interviews, investigative journalism and political commentary, with a focus on peace activism linked to environmental justice and social justice.
+The program combines news reporting, interviews, investigative journalism and political commentary from a progressive perspective.
 It documents social movements, struggles for justice, activism challenging corporate power and operates as a watchdog outfit regarding the effects of American foreign policy.
-Democracy Now! views as its aim to give activists and the citizenry a platform to debate people from "The Establishment".
+Democracy Now! views its aim as one providing activists and the citizenry a platform to debate people from "the establishment".
 The show is described as progressive by fans as well as critics, but Goodman rejects that label, calling the program a global newscast that has "people speaking for themselves".
 Democracy Now! describes its staff as "includ[ing] some of this country's leading progressive journalists."

-Democracy Now Productions, the independent media nonprofit organization which produces Democracy Now!, is funded entirely through contributions from listeners, viewers, and foundations such as the Park Foundation, Ford Foundation, Lannan Foundation, and the J.M.
+Democracy Now Productions, the independent media nonprofit organization that produces Democracy Now!, is funded entirely through contributions from listeners, viewers, and foundations such as the Park Foundation, Ford Foundation, Lannan Foundation, and the J.M.
 Kaplan Fund.
 It has over $36 million in assets and about a $10 million annual budget.
 Democracy Now! does not accept advertisers, corporate underwriting or government funding.
 The show has become popular on the internet, and from the late 2010s onward, has been involved in pioneering extensive media cooperation in the public sphere across the US.